-Rex Foundation, 97.3 KBCO, Boulder Weekly, Grateful Web & Karing Kind Present
+Rex Foundation, 97.3 KBCO, Boulder Weekly, Grateful Web, Boulder Beer & Karing Kind Present

 THE MUSIC NEVER STOPPED FEAT.
-DREW EMMITT & ANDY THORN (LEFTOVER SALMON), ADAM AIJALA (YONDER MOUNTAIN STRING BAND) AND VERY SPECIAL GUESTS TO BE ANNOUNCED - DEAD & CO AFTER PARTY
+DREW EMMITT & ANDY THORN (LEFTOVER SALMON), ADAM AIJALA (YONDER MOUNTAIN STRING BAND) AND DAVE WATTS, JOEY PORTER & GARRETT SAYERS (THE MOTET) - DEAD & CO AFTER PARTY

 Sat Jul 14